 Garden visitors caught on camera

-Twitter followers look forward to his morning updates about his garden 'visitors'.
-Michael Howland tells how a career in computers led to a hobby watching wildlife via webcams - and about some of his sightings:
+Twitter followers look forward to Michael Howland's morning updates about his garden 'visitors'.
+Michael tells how a career in computers led to a hobby watching wildlife via webcams - and about some of his sightings:

 While gardens form only a relatively small part of our Biosphere Island, it is amazing what can be found if you look, the most obvious being the birds.